Eating healthy on a tight budget can be challenging.

 Canned tomatoes are a handy staple to have in your kitchen.
 They can easily be added to soups, casseroles and stews.

-They can be purchased for an average of only $0.74 per pound.
+They can be purchased for an average of only $0.77 per pound (1).

 You can reap the health benefits of carrots by enjoying them raw or cooked.
 They make an excellent addition to salads and cooked dishes.

-High amounts of vitamin C and K are found in green cabbage, in addition to some B vitamins and trace minerals (36).
+High amounts of vitamin C are found in green cabbage, in addition to some B vitamins and trace minerals (

 Cabbage and other cruciferous vegetables are unique because of their glucosinolate content.
-Glucosinolate is an antioxidant that has been studied for its ability to protect against certain types of cancer (37, 38, 39).
+Glucosinolates are antioxidants that have been studied for their ability to protect against certain types of cancer (

 A versatile vegetable, cabbage is easy to add to your diet.
 It’s commonly enjoyed in salads and coleslaw, or can be fermented and made into sauerkraut.